sjb3d/caldera/README.md

 ![trace](docs/trace_living-room-2_ui.jpg)

-A path tracer built on Vulkan ray tracing.  **More information about this path tracer and a gallery can be found on [this page](docs/path_tracer.md).**  The scene above is from these [rendering resources](https://benedikt-bitterli.me/resources/) made available by Benedikt Bitterli.
+A path tracer built on Vulkan ray tracing.  **[For more information about this path tracer and a gallery click here.](docs/path_tracer.md).**  The scene above is from these [rendering resources](https://benedikt-bitterli.me/resources/) made available by Benedikt Bitterli.

 ## Library Details